GISTnet C5—Harmonized Tariff Classification

-C5—Harmonized Tariff Classification
+C5—Harmonized Tariff (HTS) Classification

-Estimated total study time: 22 hours 56 minutes [Enroll now]
+Estimated total study time: 23 hours 22 minutes [Enroll now]

-1. C5 - The Structure of the Harmonized Tariff System
+The Structure of the Harmonized System (C5)

 The Harmonized Tariff System is subdivided into various elements which together form the structure of the nomenclature.
 In order to perform accurate classification it is essential to understand the relation between the elements.
 These elements are sections, chapters, subchapters, headings, subheadings, and notes.
 This first lesson deals with the general overall structure, and the breakdown by sections and chapters.